I Just Sold Some Stock—Now What?

 This portfolio should have three attributes:

-- Third, the portfolio needs to make sense in all types of markets and economic situations.
+- The portfolio needs to make sense in all types of markets and economic situations.
 The moment we begin to guess what should work “now” vs. what has always worked over time is the moment we start losing the investment game.

 Why Cash Structures Work So Well